kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis/README.md

 ✅ Adapt the visualizations and metrics for different sites and monitoring goals.
 ✅ Contribute back improvements or adaptations to build a stronger community of practice.

 I am happy for others to adapt and use this code—**as long as credit is given**.
+Also, if you like my work and would like to support me, please visit the **Sponsor this Project** banner listed on the right part of the screen.
+Anything helps!

 ##  Citation

 If you use or adapt these scripts for your own work, please cite them as described in the included [`CITATION.cff`](CITATION.cff) file also found in the "Docs" folder.

 ## Contact Information